-The American College of Sports Medicine (ACSM) recently issued their 7th worldwide survey of fitness trends for 2013.
-I can’t say anything in it was of any great surprise.
-They introduced the word trend as “a general development or change in a situation or in the way that people are behaving.”
+The American College of Sports Medicine (ACSM) recently issued their 8th worldwide survey of fitness trends for 2014.
 They have been conducting surveys of professionals who work in commercial, clinical, community, and corporate sectors.

 - Educated, certified and experienced fitness professionals

 - Children and exercise for the treatment/prevention of obesity

 - Worksite health promotion